torao/tinymt/README.md

 tinymt = "1.0"
 ```

-You can declare the `tinymt` crate at the beginning of the source and obtain a random number using `TinyMT64` or its
+By declaring `tinymt` crate at the beginning of the source code, you can use `TinyMT64` or `TinyMT32` to obtain random numbers.
-32-bit version, `TinyMT32`.

 ```rust
 extern crate tinymt;